tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 Your main page for the tutorial will be the index page for this directory.
 You must have css and media directories to store the associated files. **Remember**: Our server is case sensitive, so your files must use the case indicated in this assignment.

+## Content and Structure ##
+Content is the foundation of the Web; all pages exist to present some content, not the other way round.
+For this reason, your content needs to be written **first**.
+By this time next week, your content should be written, chunked, and organized, and posted to your repo on GitHub.
+We will be checking this!
+Once this is done, begin building your HTML structure to fit the content (populating it with dummy content).
+Only when the structure is finalized should you be putting in the actual content!

 ## Required Content ##
 - The title of your (intended) project.
 - A brief description of the project.